ctrlplusb/easy-peasy/website/docs/docs/api/store-config.md

-  If you set this to true, then [immer](https://github.com/mweststrate/immer) will be disabled, meaning you can no longer mutate state directly within actions and will instead have to return immutable state as in a standard Redux reducer.
+  If you set this to true, then [immer](https://github.com/mweststrate/immer) will be disabled, meaning you can no longer mutate state directly within actions and will instead have to return new immutable state as is typical of standard Redux reducers.

 - `initialState` (Object, _optional_, default=undefined)